Interpreting the Second-Order Effects of Neurons in CLIP: Applications

 The resulting descriptions are fed into a text-to-image model to generate the adversarial images.
 Note that the adversarial images lie on the manifold of generated images, differently from non-semantic adversarial attacks that modify individual pixels.

-\textbf{Experimental settings.} We generate adversarial images for classifying between pairs of classes from CIFAR-10~\cite{cifar10}.
+\textbf{Experimental settings.} We generate adversarial images for classifying between pairs of classes from CIFAR-10~\citep{cifar10}.
 We use the 30k most common words as our pool $T$.
 We choose the top $100$ neurons from layers 8-10 for $\mathcal{N}$, and the top 25 words according to their contribution scores for prompting the LLM.
-We prompt LLaMA3~\cite{touvron2023llama} to generate 50 descriptions for each classification task (see prompt in App.~\ref{app:prompt}).
+We prompt LLaMA3~\citep{touvron2023llama} to generate 50 descriptions for each classification task (see prompt in \Cref{app:prompt}).
 We then filter out descriptions that include the class name and choose 10 random descriptions.
-We generate 10 images for each description with DeepFloyd IF text-to-image model~\cite{DeepFloydIF}.
+We generate 10 images for each description with DeepFloyd IF text-to-image model~\citep{DeepFloydIF}.
 This results in 100 images per experiment.
 We repeat the experiment 3 times and manually remove images that include $c_2$ objects or do not include $c_1$ objects.

 We report three additional baselines.
 First, we repeat the same process with $100$ random neurons instead of the set $\mathcal{N}$.
 Second, we repeat the same generation process with sparse text decompositions computed from the first principle components of the indirect effects instead of the second-order effect.
 Third, we do not rely on the neuron decompositions, and instead prompt the language model with the words from $M$ for which their text representations are the most similar to $v$.
-Both for our pipeline and the baselines, we automatically filter out synonyms of $c_2$ from the phrases provided to the language model according to their sentence similarity to $c_2$~\cite{sentencebert}.
+Both for our pipeline and the baselines, we automatically filter out synonyms of $c_2$ from the phrases provided to the language model according to their sentence similarity to $c_2$~\citep{sentencebert}.

-\textbf{Quantitative results.} The classification accuracy results for the adversarial images are presented in Tab.~\ref{tab:adversarial_accuracy}.
+\textbf{Quantitative results.} The classification accuracy results for the adversarial images are presented in \Cref{tab:adversarial_accuracy}.
 The success rate of our adversarial images is significantly higher than the indirect effect baseline, the similar words baseline, and the random baseline, which succeeds only accidentally.
+For the task of generating ``ship'' images the will be missclassified as ``truck'', no other baseline manged to generate \textit{any} adversarial images, while ours generated 5.7 images on average.